logichen/UCI-CIFAR-100/README.md

 ### 1. Introduction
 This is a pytorch training script for light weight network on CIFAR-100.
 We aim to participate in the MicroNet Chanllenge hosted at NeurIPS 2019.
 Our solution is based on label refinery (https://arxiv.org/abs/1805.02641), EfficientNet (https://arxiv.org/pdf/1905.11946.pdf) and additive margin softmax loss (https://arxiv.org/pdf/1801.05599.pdf).

 We propose two models, EfficientNet-ex and EfficientNet-exx, both adapted from EfficientNet.
 We modified the EfficientNet architecture to meet the input size of 32x32 and replaced the cross-entropy with additive margin softmax loss with s=5.0 and m=0.0.
-We also enlarged our dataset with different transformations of the original CIFAR-100, without usage of any extra data.
+We also enlarged our dataset with different transformations of the original CIFAR-100, without using any external data.

 ### 2. Usage